 Skeptics removed 19 words from mid-sentence (Not including the words in parenthesis).

-With this context missing, particularly the phrase “add the real temps”, it is falsely interpreted to mean that Jones was ‘tricking’ the public and ‘hiding’ something.
+With this context missing, particularly the phrase “adding the real temps”, it is falsely interpreted to mean that Jones was ‘tricking’ the public and ‘hiding’ something.
 But does it really mean that or is it a case of professional jargon that was opportunistically quoted out of context?

 The word “trick” can be used in two different and opposing ways.
 One is to fool somebody or play a prank on them.
 The other more serious definition is to present a shortcut or different way of solving a problem.
 Every profession, scientific or otherwise, has their own system of solving problems and they adopt the phrase “Tricks of the trade” to show other members different ways of solving a problem or learning something.